denoland/std/README.md

 You can customize theme options such as spacing, color, etc. By default, Deno SaaSKit comes with `primary` and `secondary` colors predefined within `twind.config.ts`.
-Change these values to match your desired color-scheme.
+Change these values to match your desired color scheme.

 ## Building a Modern SaaS Stack